-Below: The lower basal leaves are on stalks and 3-parted.
-The sepals, no longer than the petals, begin to curve backward as the flower fully opens.
+Below: 1st photo - The lower basal leaves are on stalks and 3-parted but larger ones can have 5 leaflets as shown here.
+2nd photo - The sepals, no longer than the petals, begin to curve backward as the flower fully opens.

 Below: Mature seeds separated from the seed head are brown, flattened, with some fine whitish hair, and with the style residue attached resemble a hockey stick.

 Notes: White Avens is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
 This plant is native to Minnesota and is found in most counties throughout the state except the Arrowhead and a few other scattered northern counties.
 In North America is covers most of the eastern 2/3rds of the continent.

 There are six species of Geum, or Avens, found in Minnesota.
 Besides this species they are G. aleppicum, Yellow Avens; G. laciniatum, Rough Avens; G. macrophyllum, Large-leaf Avens; G. rivale, Water Avens; and G. triflorum, Prairie Smoke.
 Most are widespread, except for G. macrophyllum.
 Three - G. aleppicum, G. triflorum and G. rivale are also in the Garden.